-Since 2002, World Savvy has reached nearly 700,000 youth and 5,000 educators.
+Since 2002, World Savvy has reached nearly 700,000 youth and over 5,000 educators.
 The most profound impact of World Savvy’s programs is evidenced by educator and student engagement - our programs make teaching and learning real, experiential, and relevant for a changing world.
 As a result, students acquire the kind of knowledge, skills, and dispositions that not only prepare them for college, career, and life in a global society, but help them identify as global citizens who are motivated to contribute as engaged citizens for our world.

 Here's an example of that impact -- No Hate Week @ Mill Valley Middle School